StewartalsopIII/codex-vapi/README.md

 - Secure API routes for authentication and agent CRUD backed by Vercel KV.
 - Server-enforced validations to keep agent names unique, safe, and reserved-word free.
 - Client-side Vapi widget that subscribes to key events and calls `start/stop` with a string `assistantId`.
+- Optional per-agent Vapi public keys so collaborators can use their own billing while sharing the app shell.
 - Ready-to-link Vercel project (`vercel link`), Tailwind styling, and TypeScript throughout.

 ## Prerequisites